D2D services: Can the economics catch up to the hype?

 A group of skiers on a backcountry expedition in Lake Tahoe were caught in a massive avalanche Tuesday morning.
 What was supposed be the last leg of a three-day trip quickly turned into a nightmare, leaving eight dead and six surviving.

-The rescue operation of the survivors was just made possible by a tiny function on their iPhone: Emergency SOS — a feature that works via satellite to send text messages to emergency services when there is no cellular or Wi-Fi service.
+The rescue operation of the survivors was just made possible by a tiny function on the iPhone: Emergency SOS — a feature that works via satellite to send text messages to emergency services when there is no cellular or Wi-Fi service.

-Using it, the survivors communicated with emergency responders for hours before their location could be tracked.
+Using it, survivors communicated with emergency responders for hours before their location could be tracked.
 “One of my personnel was communicating with one of the guides over a four-hour period, giving information back to the Nevada sheriff’s office and coordinating what rescues could be permitted,” said Mr. Donald O’Keefe, the law enforcement chief of the California Governor’s Office of Emergency Services, the New York Times reported.

 Money machine or money pit?

-Just three years back, D2D was a resounding theme at MWC.
-Several high-profile deals were signed early to cement the buzz, of which the most consequential was perhaps the one between Qualcom and Iridium.
 Unfortunately, that deal fell through as Qualcomm failed to woo the original equipment manufacturers (OEMs) with satellite-enabled chipsets, and ended up shunning the mobile network operators (MNOs) altogether whose support it needed the most.

-Most D2D services in the market are free today, at least for the time being — which means providers are not making any money out of it, despite billions of dollars of outlay in satellite infrastructure.
+Most D2D services in the market are free today, at least for the time being — which means providers are not making any money out of them, despite billions of dollars of outlay in satellite infrastructure.

-“So far we have not seen a lot of evidence that people want to pay for it, “ Dr. Tim Farrar of TMF Associates told RCR Wireless News.
-“Most of the operators have made this avaialble for free, they have included it in the plans people take and even then we have not seen an incredibly high levels of usage.”
+Dr. Tim Farrar of TMF Associates notes, “So far we have not seen a lot of evidence that people want to pay for it.
+Most of the operators have made this available for free, they have included it in the plans people take and even then we have not seen an incredibly high levels of usage.”

 ABOUT AUTHOR